ElVit/hassio-addons/netatalk-mod/README.md

 A simple Add-on which sets up a netatalk server.
 It allows you to share files in your local network over the AFP protocol.

-This addon is for advanced user and requires knowledge how to write a [afp.conf][afp-conf] file.
+This addon is for advanced users and requires knowledge of how to write an [afp.conf][afp-conf] file.

 [afp-conf]: https://netatalk.sourceforge.io/3.1/htmldocs/afp.conf.5.html
 [repository]: https://github.com/elvit/hassio-addons